FeiZhang-Y/Quantum_architecture_search/README.md

 ### Usage

-The config for each dataset/model can be found in file config.py.
+The configuration for each dataset/model can be found in the 'config.py' file.

-The generated circuits with 4 qubit are provided in folder GeneratedCircuits/qubit-4/list_cir/
+The generated circuits with 4 qubit are provided in the folder 'GeneratedCircuits/qubit-4/list_cir/'

-Expressibility of the 4 qubit generated circuits can be found in folder qubit-4/Expressibility_KL, qubit-4/Expressibility_MMD and qubit-4/Expressibility_MMD_Noisy
+Expressibility of the 4 qubit generated circuits can be found in the folders 'qubit-4/Expressibility_KL', 'qubit-4/Expressibility_MMD' and 'qubit-4/Expressibility_MMD_Noisy'

-Graph Encoding of the circuits with four expressibility measures can be found in folder Graph_KL, Graph_KL_R，Graph_MMD，Graph_MMD_Noisy
+Graph Encoding of the circuits with four expressibility measures can be found in the folders 'Graph_KL', 'Graph_KL_R'，'Graph_MMD'，'Graph_MMD_Noisy'

-If you want to run the experiments to generate datasets, please refer to the commands below :
+To run the experiments and generate datasets, please refer to the commands below:

 ```bash
 # Circuit Generation